The meadowlark and the chim-choo-ree and the sparrow

 I've seen your bravery, and I will follow you there

-And row through the nighttime
+And row through the night time

-Gone healthy
+So healthy

 Gone healthy all of a sudden